 It's July 1st!
 If you're in Rwanda, you might be celebrating your country's independence from Belgium.
-If you're in Hong Kong, you might be marking the 20th anniversary from when the British ceded control of the city to China.
+If you're in Hong Kong, you might be marking the 21st anniversary from when the British ceded control of the city to China.
 If you're Liv Tyler, Missy Elliot or Dan Aykroyd, happy birthday!
-If you're Bobby Bonilla, congratulations!
-You're $1.2 million richer thanks to the New York Mets and a contract you signed decades ago that technically makes you one of the highest-paid people on the team's roster today.

 We've covered this story a bunch over the years, so I don't want to re-iterate all the details here.
 If you are interested in long version, please read this article:

 The long story, short, is that back in 1999, the Mets were fed up with Bobby and wanted him off the team.
 The only problem was that they still owed him $5.9 million.
 They could have simply paid him that money and been done with it, but Bobby came to team owner Fred Wilpon with a proposal.
 A proposal that would turn out to be brilliant… for Bobby.